Act urgently to address learning loss: curriculum revision panel

 The observations are part of a “mandate document” released Friday by Education Minister Dharmendra Pradhan in Bengaluru.
 The mandate document will act as a guidebook for the experts working on revising the National Curriculum Framework (NCF) for which a deadline of December 2022 has been set.

 “While the NCF is under development, the country’s education system continues to have significant, urgent, and important priorities.
-The pandemic has driven a huge “learning loss” amongst the vast majority of our children, and the States and the Centre must act urgently and with great focus to recover this lost learning over the next 12 months.
+The pandemic has driven a huge ‘learning loss’ amongst the vast majority of our children, and the States and the Centre must act urgently and with great focus to recover this lost learning over the next 12 months,” the document reads.

 Best of Express Premium

 “This mandate document recognizes and endorses the urgency of these priorities.
-It encourages the development of teaching-learning-materials (such as graded readers to tackle foundational learning across the languages of India), training programs, and all other relevant initiatives for the effective implementation of such priorities These need not wait or be held back for the development of the NCF, and can go on as a parallel process, informed by sound educational understanding of the reality on the ground,” the document reads.
+It encourages the development of teaching-learning-materials (such as graded readers to tackle foundational learning across the languages of India), training programs, and all other relevant initiatives for the effective implementation of such priorities These need not wait or be held back for the development of the NCF, and can go on as a parallel process, informed by sound educational understanding of the reality on the ground.”

+The document also says: “Even if a teacher’s personal values are different, she/he must only practise constitutional values while in the school.”

 The observations of the mandate group have come at a time the Education Ministry is gearing up to release the findings of the National Achievement Survey (NAS) which is expected to capture the extent of learning loss among children.